clarkent86/dockerfiles/minecraft-server/README.md

     docker run -d -v /path/on/host:/data -e TYPE=SPONGEVANILLA \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

 You can also choose to use the `EXPERIMENTAL` branch.
 Just change it with `SPONGEBRANCH`, such as:

     $ docker run -d -v /path/on/host:/data ... \
         -e TYPE=SPONGEVANILLA -e SPONGEBRANCH=EXPERIMENTAL ...

-## Running with a custom server JAR

-If you would like to run a custom server JAR, set `-e TYPE=CUSTOM` and pass the custom server JAR via `CUSTOM_SERVER`.
-It can either be a URL or a container path to an existing JAR file.

-If it is a URL, it will only be downloaded into the `/data` directory if it wasn't already.
-As such, if you need to upgrade or re-download the JAR, then you will need to stop the container, remove the file from the container's `/data` directory, and start again.

 ## Using Docker Compose